tiagomelo/go-retryable-httpclient/README.md

 - `WithRequestDumpLogger` specifies a function that receives the request dump for logging purposes
 - `WithResponseDumpLogger` specifies a function that receives the response dump for logging purposes

+## available check retry policies

+- `DoNotRetry` policy does not retry a failed request, default policy if none is specified
+- `Eof` policy retries a request in case of EOF error

 ## usage

 ```